orangejuice/blog/data/activity/book-30-lessons-for-living-2011/record.en.md

   subtitle: Karl Pillemer / 2011 / Hudson Street Press
 ---

-Via tweet by sofish, this letter is worth reading for every anxious person, life will be simpler without self-permission on everything.
+Via Twitter @sofish This letter is worth reading for every anxious person — life will be simpler without self-permission on everything.